IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 `cubeIntegerModel` which contains a Haskell representation of the R model object.

-### Step 9: testing the Haskell versions of the costing functions
+### Step 8: test the Haskell versions of the costing functions

 The code in [`CreateCostModel`](./create-cost-model/CreateBuiltinCostModel.hs) converts the cost modelling functions fitted by R into Haskell functions.
-As mentioned in the first section, there are tests in [`plutus-core/cost-model/test/TestCostModels.hs`](./test/TestCostModels.hs) that check that the results returned by the Haskell functions agree with those obtained by running the R code to within a reasonable mergin of error.
+As mentioned in the first section, there are tests in [`plutus-core/cost-model/test/TestCostModels.hs`](./test/TestCostModels.hs) that check that the results returned by the Haskell functions agree with those obtained by running the R code to within a reasonable margin of error.
 Add a new case to the `main` function to cover the new builtin (it should be fairly clear how to do this) and then run the tests with `cabal bench plutus-core:cost-model-test`.

-### Step 10: updating the cost model
+### Step 9: update the cost model

 Once the previous steps have been carried out, proceed as described in the first
 section: run `cost-model-budgeting-bench` on the reference machine and then feed